-Simply send another “reminder” invoice by “certified” mail, keep a copy for your records.
-Then make a phone call the day after the client receives your “reminder” invoice.
+Send another reminder-invoice by certified mail, keep a copy for your records.
+Then make a phone call the day after the client receives your reminder-invoice.
 Say something like this ..
-“John, may be you did not get our invoice last time, therefore we have re-sent it.“, then carefully listen to what the client has to say.
-Client will likely give you the reason of non-payment, even without you asking for an explanation.
+“John, maybe you did not get our invoice last time, therefore we have re-sent it.“, then carefully listen to what the client has to say.
+The client will likely give you the reason for non-payment, even without you asking for an explanation.

-There is a fair amount of possibility that their delay is due to an oversight, glitch or a temporary business circumstance.
-For example, an officer who issues check could be on leave, a non-serious cash flow crunch that is temporary in nature, or may be the client never received your invoice, or lost it.
-If it was simply an oversight, they may simply tell you that the payment will be issued today or tomorrow.
+There is a possibility that their delay is simply due to an oversight, glitch or a temporary business circumstance.
+For example, an officer who issues check could be on leave, a non-serious cash flow crunch that is temporary, or maybe the client never received your invoice, or they lost it.
+If it was just an oversight, they might tell you that the payment will be issued today or tomorrow.

 But, if the client appears to be deferring the payment or giving false excuses, take it as a warning sign.
 Keep this account under watch.

-Now, your staff should also be informed in advance to be extremely careful, professional and diplomatic with these clients.
-Since you have a doubt now regarding their ability to make timely payments in near future, have a strategy to prevent their debt increasing further.
+Your staff should also be informed in advance to be extremely careful, professional and diplomatic with such clients.
+Since there is a doubt regarding their ability to make timely payments, have a well-planned strategy to prevent their debt from increasing further.

-2. Has the client started to repeatedly delay payments?
+2. Has the client started to delay payments repeatedly?

-There is likely a bigger problem brewing at your client side.
-May be the clients own business is not doing too well.
+There is likely a more significant problem brewing at your client-side.
+Maybe the client’s own business is not doing too well.
 You should find out.
-Politely ask “John, we have been doing business with you for “X” number of years and getting payments was never a matter of a concern earlier, would you mind sharing with us what has changed recently?“.
+Politely ask “John, we have been doing business with you for “X” number of years and getting payments on-time was never a concern earlier, would you mind sharing with us what has changed recently?“.

-Apart from requesting payment from your clients, do tell them that your own business is also facing problems because of this non-payment.
-It could be even as simple as this “John, since your payments have been delayed, it has created some cash flow problems for us as well.
-Our small business runs on thin margins.
+Tell them that your own business is also facing problems due to this delay in payment.
+You could say, “John, since your payments are late, it has created some cash flow problems for us as well.
+Our small business runs on a very thin margin.
 I request you to clear our bills at the earliest“.

-Showing your problem will convey that its not just your own eagerness to get paid, but there is a compelling business need behind it.
+Showing your problem will convey that its not just your eagerness to get paid, but there is your own compelling need behind it.

 3. Do you have a better alternative?

-Since getting paid for your products or services has become an ongoing problem, start looking out for other business partner/supplier, who does not have a cash flow problem.
-Since doing business with your current client has become too risky, its the right time to cut the cord and minimize your losses.
+Since getting compensated for your products or services has become an ongoing problem, start looking out for other clients/business partner/supplier, who does not have a cash flow problem.
+Doing business with your current client has become too risky; its the right time to cut the cord and minimize your losses.

 4. Do you know the real reason behind these non-payments?

-5. Meanwhile, show faith in your client.
+5. Show faith in your client.
 It helps.

-Create a good relationship so they will want to pay you first because there may be other parties like you who are also waiting to get paid.
+Create a good relationship so they will want to pay you first because there may be other parties like you who are also waiting for payment.

 6. Control your anger

-7. Give them option to pay in installments
+7. Give them the option to pay in installments

-Has it been over 4-6 weeks past the payment due date and the reminder invoices have not worked?
+Has it been over 4-6 weeks from the payment due date and the sending reminder-invoices or making calls have not worked?
 Now try giving your client an option to pay in installments.
-If that fails too, then stop taking more stress, matter is beyond your own hands.
+If that fails, then stop taking any more stress yourself, the matter is beyond your own control.